 VM-20 Section 5.G

 The SR equals the amount determined in Section 5.F.
-If the company includes policies from two or more VM-20 reserving category in a subgroup for aggregation purposes as described in Section 5.A, the company shall calculate the SR for policies from each VM-20 reserving category on a stand-alone basis by following the process of A through F above.
+If the company includes policies from two or more VM-20 reserving categories in a subgroup for aggregation purposes as described in Section 5.A, the company shall calculate the SR for policies from each VM-20 reserving category on a stand-alone basis by following the process of A through F above.
+Then, the final SR for the group of policies from a given VM-20 reserving category is determined by:

+IA = IS*(TA/ TS), if TS ≠ 0

+IA = 0, if TS = 0

+Where:

+IA = the SR for the policies from an individual VM-20 reserving category reflecting aggregation.

+IS = the SR for the policies from an individual VM-20 reserving category on a stand-alone basis.

+TA = the SR for the group of policies in aggregate.

+TS = the sum of IS for the group of policies for the Term, ULSG, and All Other reserving categories.

 4. State the reason for the proposed amendment?
 (You may do this through an attachment.)